-Samples include human tissue samples or bodily fluids, such as blood, urine, saliva, etc. Biobanks also collect various data such as height, weight, and information relating to health such as family history and lifestyle.
+Samples include human tissue samples or bodily fluids, such as urine, saliva, etc. Biobanks also collect various data such as height, weight, and information relating to health such as family history and lifestyle.

 Depending on the study, human biological samples can be kept indefinitely for medical research purposes.

 The data collected in biobanking are a critical resource in health and science research studies and understanding human diseases.

 Biobanking has grown exponentially from its humble beginnings as small, predominantly college-based collections developed for research project needs.
 Gradually, they have evolved into institutional and government-supported repositories, commercial biorepositories, population-based biobanks, and virtual biobanks.
 The data collected for biobanks have also developed from a simplistic date of collection and diagnosis to extensive information that covers a participant’s phenotype, genetic or other information.

 The creation of imaging biobanks is a relatively new evolution of data collection.
 Imaging biobanks are a database of medical images — such as radiology, ultrasound and more — that can help researchers define or validate new imaging biomarkers for a diagnosis.
 The sharing of these kinds of images are an important part of clinical trials, research and training.